James-R-Thomas/Basic-Old-School-Fantasy/Vault/Equipment & Services/Rules for Vehicles.md

 **Magical attacks:** Damaging spells or magical attacks inflict one point of hull damage per five points of normal hit point damage the attack does.

-**Giant monsters:** Can damage vehicles, inflicting one point of hull damage per five points of normal hit-point damage the attack does.
+**[[Monsters|Giant Monsters]]:** Can damage vehicles, inflicting one point of hull damage per five points of normal hit-point damage the attack does.

 **Mounted weaponry:** Some vehicles carry mounted weaponry specifically designed for vehicle-to-vehicle combat.
 Such weapons inflict hull damage directly.
-The rules for attacking with ship-mounted weapons are described in ***Water Vessels***.
+The rules for attacking with ship-mounted weapons are described in ***[[Water Vehicles]]***.

 ## Effects of Hull Damage